Skip to Main Content

 1. Make a large down payment

-We generally recommend against paying more than the minimum money down on a lease.
+Experts generally recommend against paying more than the minimum money down on a lease.
 It’s one of the car leasing mistakes you should avoid, since if you total a leased vehicle, your insurance will reimburse the lessor instead of you.

 However, in this case, it could be a smart move.
 For one, a big down payment shows your potential lender that you are committed to paying off your lease.
 Making a down payment on a lease is called capitalized cost reduction.
 The more money you provide in a down payment, the lower your monthly payments will be.
 These smaller payments may give the lender more confidence in your ability to keep up.

-2. Get a loan co-signer
+2. Get a loan cosigner

-Another way to gain approval is by getting a co-signer.
-A co-signer adds a layer of security for the lessor.
+Another way to gain approval is by getting a cosigner, which could be a trusted relative or friend with a stronger credit history than you.
+A cosigner adds a layer of security for the lessor.
 It can also help establish credit.

-The co-signer shares responsibility for the lease and their credit will be affected if you do not pay.
-In addition, if you fail to make lease payments, your co-signer will need to do so.
+The cosigner shares responsibility for the lease, and their credit will be affected if you do not pay.
+In addition, if you fail to make lease payments, your cosigner will need to do so.

 3. Aim to lower your debt-to-income ratio